w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 The Accessibility Guidelines Working Group provides a projected [WCAG 3 schedule](https://github.com/w3c/wcag3/wiki/Schedule).

-We will update this section with more specific timeline information as it is available.

 ### Who develops WCAG 3

 The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/about/groups/agwg/)) (previously under the Silver Task Force) with the Silver Community Group.
 These Groups are part of the World Wide Web Consortium ([W3C](https://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
 You can learn about the development process from [[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute]](/standards-guidelines/w3c-process/).